-You wouldn’t believe how many people email me and say “if only I were helping people then I would be happy” or “I just think I should be a counselor because it’s helping people” or i’m just one of those people that really needs to help others” Yes yes, helping people I get it, there’s also research to corroborate that, it’s not just you.
+You wouldn’t believe how many people email me and say “if only I were helping people then I would be happy” or “I just think I should be a counselor because it’s helping people” or “I’m just one of those people that really need to help others” Yes yes, helping people, I get it.
+There’s also research to corroborate that, it’s not just you.
 If you’re not a psychopath, then helping people is something that all of us are looking for and if we don’t directly understand how we are helping others then it is less fulfilling.

 2. YOUR MOST BASIC NEEDS

-Additionally if you remember Maslow’s hierarchy from psychology 101 in college, if don’t have your basic needs met then you never get to the next level.
-Well in todays society your basic needs just above food and shelter are pay that you feel is fair, a commute that isn’t long enough to make you gouge your eyes out, and not working 10-14 hour days all the time!
-These things are true of nearly everyone, except for that one crazy that just can’t get enough of the 2 and half hour commute.
+Additionally, if you remember Maslow’s hierarchy from psychology 101 in college, if you don’t have your basic needs met then you never get to the next level.
+Well, in today’s society, your basic needs just above food and shelter are pay that you feel is fair, a commute that isn’t long enough to make you gouge your eyes out, and not working 10-14 hour days all the time!
+These things are true of nearly everyone, except for that one crazy that just can’t get enough of the two and half hour commute.
 You know who you are!

 3. WORK WITH POTENTIAL… TO BE ENGAGING

 Another big piece of the puzzle that we all need is work that is engaging to us.
-This can mean a lot of things but the commonalities are having the freedom to decide how do your work, because i’ve yet to meet someone who is just like “I love micromanagment, it’s so awesome!
+This can mean a lot of things but the commonalities are having the freedom to decide how to do your work, because I’ve yet to meet someone who is just like “I love micromanagement.
+It’s so awesome!”